 Registration is officially signing up for a course(s).
 UAS is an open-enrollment institution, meaning you do not need to be admitted to a degree program to take classes.

 Once you are formally admitted and in attendance, you may request to change your degree, major, minor, assigned academic advisor, or you may add a 2nd degree.
-These changes can be made by completing the Change of Degree/Major Form, and submitting it to the Registrar's Office via fax, email, mail, or in person.
+These changes can be made by completing the Change of Major Form and submitting it to the Registrar's Office via fax, email, mail, or in person.
 Please be advised that you will be asked to show a valid government issued or student ID if dropping the form off in person.

 - Sign into UAOnline